 All set to launch the brand at a global level?
 The next step is to ensure the brand name.
 Make sure it doesn’t have a negative connotation in the language of other countries.

-For instance, a French brand of cheese has changed the name to Kibi when it was expanding in Iran.
+For instance, a French brand of cheese changed its name to Kibi when it was expanding in Iran.
 The reason behind this name conversion is its meaning.
 In Iran, Kiri meant rotten.

 4. Think Globally